 This was our first time through an adoption process and we didn’t know what to expect.
 Every step in the process left us feeling both excited and nervous all at the same time.
 There will be some challenges along the way, but having a good support system in place helps you navigate the whole experience and even enjoy the process.
 Our support system included the LifeLong family, family and friends, and legal advisors that could answer all of our questions.
 The biggest challenge for us was the fear of not being picked by a birthmother and the anxiety that inevitably comes with the wait for that special call saying a birthmother wants to meet you.
-We were lucky that we only waited a couple of months from the start of the process to being matched with a birthmother.
+We were lucky that we only waited a couple of months from the start of the process to being chosen by an expectant mother.

 What were you most nervous about?

 When we started learning about the adoption process from our initial conversations with LifeLong, we were nervous about the Home Study and also meeting a birthmother for the first time.
 Trust us when we say, both of those things were much easier than the scenarios you will likely conjure up in your minds.
 The brief waiting period in the hospital before the termination of parental rights were officially signed made us quite nervous as well.
 Interestingly enough, the birthparents were reassuring us through that process.
 We worked hard to build a strong relationship with the birth family and they were all unanimously supporting us.